WHO: Nature Adventures are for the whole family! Parent or guardian must attend, unless special permission is granted ahead of time.

 Nature Adventure Outing – An important part of Charlotte Mason Education is nature walks and scouting activities.
 We are intentionally committing one morning and one afternoons each month for the whole family to be in nature.
 Our goals are to combine the active adventures of scouting activities with the calm and quiet nature observations and journaling.
 Each walk will begin with a poem that will help direct our ears and hearts to the beauty and wilderness around us.
 We will then follow the paths or wander the wilderness for a time before pausing to learn a nature game, or run a safety simulation (what if we got this far and someone broke a leg, what would we do?), practice orienteering and finding our way, or actively encountering Minnesota’s most common species of trees, plants or animals.
 After our active portion, we stop along the way to make a journal entry on something we’ve noticed or experienced.
 The goal is to record what we learned but also to try to capture that day in nature so well that you can picture it years later.
 We encourage everyone to carry their own nature journal and writing/art supplies in a small bag.
 Families who are not interested or able to journal (hello, babies!) can leave at any time or stay and play.

-We are excited to be using trained pack goats this year: Grizzly Adams (Alpine) and Dionysus (Nigerian Dwarf).
-They will help us carry the group supplies and a first aid kit.
+Our infamous pack goats will only attend periodically this year.
+When they can attend, they will help us carry the group supplies and a first aid kit.
 They are very friendly and we take turns walking them.
-Taught by Mrs. Rebecca and Mrs. Stephanie.
-(AM Nature Adventure meets 9:00 – 10:30am, you can optionally go to Loft & Field afterwards for the Parent Support Luncheon 11:00 a.m. – 1:00 p.m.; PM Nature Adventure meets 1:30-3:00, see calendar for exact dates).
+Taught by Mrs. Rebecca.
+(AM Nature Adventure meets 9:30 – 11:00am, you can optionally go to Loft & Field afterwards for the Parent Support Luncheon 11:30 a.m. – 1:30 p.m.; PM Nature Adventure meets 1:00-2:30, see calendar for exact dates).

 Optionally, we encourage you to attend the Parent Support Luncheon immediately following our AM Nature Adventure.
 Pack a lunch and head back to Loft & Field to invest in support and problem-solving for your vocation as parent-teachers.
 You can see more information about Parent Support topics here.